Walkire/FoxBot/README.md

 Twitch chat mod bot using python and sockets

+*note: This is a personal project for a friend and may or may not work for other twitch.tv channels.
+However, I do in the future wish to make this bot usable regardless of the user of this program

 ## How to use

-Open cfg.py
+* Open cfg.py
-change CHAN to the host channel username change NICK to the bot username change MODS to current mods on channel (will be changed soon to auto detect mods) change PASS to your own OAuth token
+* change CHAN to the host channel username
+* change NICK to the bot username
+* change MODS to current mods on channel (will be changed soon to auto detect mods)
+* change PASS to your own OAuth token

 ### Prerequisites